Japu431/Japu431/README.md

 My name is Matheus 👨🏻‍💻

 - 🔭 I'm currently studying
-- 🌱 I’m currently learning HTML,CSS,JS / Java / C / C++ / C#
+- 🌱 I’m currently learning Java / C / C++ / C#
-- 👯 I’m looking to collaborate on front-end and backend projects for beginners
+- 👯 I’m looking to collaborate on backend projects for beginners
-- 🤔 I’m looking for help with Javascript
+- 🤔 I’m looking for help with Javascript(Nodejs)
-- 📫 How to reach me: Instagram : https://www.instagram.com/japu431/
+- 📫 How to reach me: Instagram : https://www.instagram.com/japolinha_/
 - ⚡ Fun fact: I love to study and help in what I can... 🙂

 Stats :